Non-urgent government operations are closed December 24 to January 1, reopening January 2. See the list of services available during this time.

 Overview

-Proposed changes will amend the Education Act, which specifies goals for Alberta’s education system and identifies the roles and responsibilities of the Ministry, school boards, charter schools, private schools, teachers, parents and students.
+The Education Amendment Act, 2024, amends the Education Act, which specifies goals for Alberta’s education system and identifies the roles and responsibilities of the Ministry, school boards, charter schools, private schools, teachers, parents and students.

 Key changes

-If passed, the Education Amendment Act, 2024, will add new sections, as well as amend sections 18, 30, 33, 53, 58.1 and 58.2 of the Education Act, and require:
+The Education Amendment Act, 2024, adds new sections, as well as amend sections 18, 30, 33, 53, 58.1 and 58.2 of the Education Act, and requires:

 - school authorities to ensure students are provided with counselling or other assistance prior to parental notification if the above notification is expected to result in psychological or emotional harm to the student, or at the student’s request